 What is the Best Way to Tour Arlington National Cemetery?

 Once at the cemetery, consider taking the Arlington National Cemetery bus tour.
-Not only does it help you better navigate the expansive cemetery, but it also includes a narrator who will provide additional details and Arlington National Cemetery facts.
+Not only does the tram help you better navigate the expansive cemetery, but it also includes a narrator.
+As you move between stops, this guide will provide additional details about Arlington National Cemetery.

 How Much Time Does it Take to Visit Arlington National Cemetery?